backstage/backstage/.changeset/heavy-monkeys-drum.md

 ---
-'@backstage/plugin-scaffolder-backend': minor
+'@backstage/plugin-scaffolder-backend': patch
 ---

 Add partial templating to `fetch:template` action.

-If an `extension` input is given, only files with that extension get their content processed.
-If `extension` is `true`, the `.njk` extension is used.
-The `extension` input is incompatible with both `cookiecutterCompat` and `copyWithoutRender`.
+If an `templateFileExtension` input is given, only files with that extension get their content processed.
+If `templateFileExtension` is `true`, the `.njk` extension is used.
+The `templateFileExtension` input is incompatible with both `cookiecutterCompat` and `copyWithoutRender`.

 All other files get copied.